Tencent/tgfx/README.md

 We offer concise demos for different platforms, demonstrating the seamless integration of the tgfx library into your project.
 For more information, please refer to the README.md documentation within each demo directory.
-If you are looking for guidance on API usage, consider exploring the test cases found in the `test/` directory.
+If you are looking for guidance on API usage, consider exploring the test cases found in the `test/` and `drawers/` directories.
 They may provide valuable insights and assistance.

 ## Development